peterzieba/5Vpld/README.md

 * Learning about logic: Through-hole / soldering-friendly is desired: All 16V8 or 22V10 parts are available in DIP packages; ATF150x parts are available in PLCC packages that can be placed in through-hole PLCC sockets.
 SMD packages are available for any of the parts.
 * Replacing large quantities of various TTL/CMOS Logic Gates (74-series logic)

-In short, the chips work very well wherever the above requirements are necessary, however, the software (and device programming) experience can be incredibly challenging owing to outdated and buggy software.
+In short, these chips work very well wherever the above requirements are necessary, however, the software (and device programming) experience can be incredibly challenging owing to outdated and buggy software.

 This repository aims to make it easier to work with these parts and hopefully keep them active for years to come.